Would you like to try a biophilic design for a while?

 Location: Playa del Carmen, Quintana Roo, Mexico

-What I love about this apartment is how natural elements have been blended into the design itself.
-In the kitchen, a built-in planter wraps around the island and is filled with pebbled and plants (Bonus: I’d say those are snake plants, which are also good for indoor air-cleaning!)
+What I love about this apartment is how natural elements have been blended into the design.
+In the kitchen, a built-in planter wraps around the island and is filled with pebbled and plants.

 In the bedroom, a hexagon-patterned wall adds tons of visual interest.
-Plus, the wood used to build it comes from the Mayan Jungle nearby.
-And as biophilic design also says, using local materials is a great way to establish a connection between an interior and its surrounding environment!
-(Reference: #9 of the natural analogues patterns).
+The wood used to build it comes from the Mayan Jungle nearby.
+This creates a more authentic design by establishing a connection between the interior and its surrounding environment!

 Last but not least, the ensuite bathroom has a lovely organic feel to it.
 Pebbles are used as flooring and wooden walkways in the middle add a flatter surface to walk on.